Medical Claims Processor: Job Description, Duties and Requirements

 Salary Info and Job Outlook

 The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reported in May 2013 that the median annual salary earned by insurance claims and policy processing clerks was $36,230.
 Those working for general medical and surgical hospitals earned an average of $37,630 a year in 2013.
-The employment of such clerks was projected by O*Net OnLine to grow by 8-14% during the decade 2012-2022.
+The employment of such clerks was projected by the BLS to grow by 8% during the 2012-2022 decade.

 Related to Medical Claims Processor: Job Description, Duties and Requirements